DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/federal-reforms.md

 #### Section 1504 resolution

-In early 2017, [Congress voted to disapprove Section 1504 of the Dodd-Frank Act](https://www.congress.gov/bill/115th-congress/house-joint-resolution/41/).
+In early 2017, [Congress voted to disapprove an SEC rule implementing Section 1504 of the Dodd-Frank Act](https://www.congress.gov/bill/115th-congress/house-joint-resolution/41/).
 President Trump signed the resolution on February 14, 2017.
-This resolution prevents the Securities and Exchange Commission from enforcing Section 1504 of Dodd-Frank.
+This resolution prevents the SEC from enforcing Section 1504 of Dodd-Frank until a new rule is published.

 In December 2017, Rep. Bill Huizenga of Michigan introduced [a bill to formally repeal Section 1504](https://www.congress.gov/bill/115th-congress/house-bill/4519/) and its disclosure requirements.